 - Identifying the patterns and power of representation in media

-- Identifying patterns and power in intergroup and interpersonal communication
+- Delinating patterns and power in intergroup and interpersonal communication

-- Building partnerships with community organizations focused on difference- and equity-related initiatives
+- Building partnerships with community organizations focused on difference- and equity- and inclusion-related initiatives

-- Public scholarship that foregrounds difference and equity
+- Public scholarship that foregrounds difference, equity, and inclusion

 - Conducting reciprocal, community-engaged research in areas that have a positive impact for diverse populations